There are so many skills needed to really get your family prepared for any emergency.

-- Wax (I use the left overs from various half-used candles around my home)
+- Wax – I usually use the left overs from various half-used candles around my home

 - A pot filled with 1-2 inches of water

-- A disposable metal pan (makes clean up much easier)
+- A disposable metal pan – this will make clean up much easier

 - Double-sided tape